amanird/docker-pihole/README.md

 ### Add to your blocklists

 Navigate to the `Adlists` tab.
 You can find or create your own blocklists to suit your needs and preferences.
-I use several lists from @WaLLy3K on GitHub at their website [https://firebog.net/](https://firebog.net/).
+I use several lists found on [https://firebog.net/](https://firebog.net/), a site from @WaLLy3K on GitHub.

 After you've added all your blocklists, navigate to the `Tools` tab and then `Update Gravity` to update and save.